What is a Maxed-Out Credit Card?

 Determine why you maxed out your card

-Here are some common scenarios that may contribute to maxing out a credit card that you may wish to consider.
+Here are some common scenarios that may contribute to maxing out a credit card.

-- A one-time financial fluke.
-Were you traveling with only one credit card, making several large purchases to pay for a home remodel, or have you just paid a large medical bill?
-A medical crisis can push even the most dedicated saver to their financial limits, especially if you’ve already run through the money in your savings account.
-A home remodel could be a desire rather than a need — or it could be a massive plumbing bill after a burst pipe.
+An unexpected medical bill or home repair, or even just traveling and putting all of your expenses on one credit card can push even the most dedicated saver to their financial limits, especially if you’ve already run through the money in your savings account.
 Don’t panic when a crisis or large, unexpected bill hits.
 The important thing now is to consider how to start paying down the credit card debt.

-- A low credit line.
-If you’re trying to build up your credit score and/or have a secured credit card, your credit limit may be only a few hundred dollars, which is a low credit card limit.
+If you’re trying to build up your credit and/or you have a secured credit card, your credit limit may be only a few hundred dollars.
 In this case, a balance equal to your credit limit may not necessarily indicate that you’re overspending.
 Still, it does present an opportunity to learn the ins and outs of credit and work on improving your financial habits.
 After consecutively paying off the entire balance on the credit card statement, it’s possible that you can request a higher limit from the card provider.